emscripten-core/emsdk/README.md

 ##### Mac OS X

-* On OSX, the git tool will not be installed automatically.
+* On OSX (and Linux), the git tool will not be installed automatically.
 Git is not a required core component, and is only needed if you want to use one of the development branches emscripten-incoming or emscripten-master directly, instead of the fixed releases.
 To install git on OSX, you can

 	1. Install XCode, and in XCode, install XCode Command Line Tools.
 This will provide git to the system PATH.
 For more help on this step, see http://stackoverflow.com/questions/9329243/xcode-4-4-command-line-tools
 	2. Install git directly from http://git-scm.com/

-* Also, on OSX, java is not bundled with the Emscripten SDK.
+* Also, on OSX, `java` is not bundled with the Emscripten SDK.
 After installing emscripten via emsdk, typing 'emcc --help' should pop up a OSX dialog "Java is not installed.
 To open java, you need a Java SE 6 runtime.
 Would you like to install one now?" that will automatically download a Java runtime to the system.

 * Emscripten requires the command line tool 'python2' to be present on OSX.
 On default OSX installations, this does not exist.
 To manually work around this issue, see step 10 at https://github.com/kripken/emscripten/wiki/Getting-started-on-Mac-OS-X

+##### Linux

+* On Linux, prebuilt binaries of tools are not available.
+Installing a tool will automatically clone and build that tool from the sources inside emsdk directory.
+Emsdk does not interact with Linux package managers on the behalf of the user, nor does it install any tools to the system.
+All file changes are done inside the `emsdk/` directory.

+* Because emsdk builds software from the source on Linux, the system must have a working compiler environment available.

+* Emsdk does not provide `python`, `node` or `java` on Linux.
+The user is expected to install these beforehand with the system package manager.